mattmorganpdx/fluffy_cloud_broom/README.md

 	* Python
 	* ???
 * An Android app
-* As good a reason as any to hack and old kindle.
+* As good a reason as any to hack an old kindle.

 ## What isn't FCB?
 * An Arduimo project